-Michael Huber manages marketing/communications for the NYS Writers Institute based at the University at Albany.
+Michael Huber manages marketing/communications for the NYS Writers Institute based at the University at Albany, and has been an adjunct professor at the University since 2008.
+His courses include Public Affairs Journalism, The Rise of Fake News, and Digital Journalism.
 He previously worked in several newsroom positions at the Albany Times Union, leaving in 2017 as the website's interactive audience manager.
-His baseball career ended with a short stint on Orange Motors in the West End Little League in Albany.

 Running down a dream

 “It is the brain, not the heart or lungs, that is the critical organ.”

 -- Roger Bannister

 I will never run a marathon.
 I don't want to.
 I have a better chance of walking on the moon than running 26.2 miles here on Earth.

 So why did I sit through an hour-long talk about running?